Gurkamal27/Load-Duration-Curve-Tool/README.md

 - An CSV file with the data extracted from SCADA
 - An excel file with the Regional Capacity Capability
-- An excel file where the output can be exported (original content will be deleted) you will aslo need to specify a folder/filepath where the output images can be saved.
+- An excel file where the output can be exported (original content will be deleted) Additionally, you will need to specify a folder/file path to save the output images.

 #### What do i input for itterations?

 The "iterations" variable represents the sampling rate, where a value of 12 means the data is sampled 12 times per hour, yielding 5-minute data intervals.
 The sampling rate affects data accuracy, with a higher rate leading to more detailed analysis of electricity demand patterns.
 The ability to adjust the sampling rate provides flexibility in data collection and analysis.

 ## Installation

 Required Modules, most of which should already be installed in the standard installtion of python